mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 which are anchored to uninhabited seamounts.
 The instability of the crumbling structures along the coasts has made it difficult to settle them.
-Seasteader interaction with the world’s land-locked cities is mostly achieved by grav vehicle.
+Seasteader interaction with the world's land-locked cities is mostly achieved by grav vehicle.
 There are projects under foot to clear and rebuild the crumbling foundations of several coastal areas in order to create bona fide cities and harbours for ocean-going vessels.

 Lia
-Lia is known throughout the Core as ‘the world of planned progress’ where a complex terraforming, colonization and civilization-development project has been under way for millennia.
+Lia is known throughout the Core as 'the world of planned progress' where a complex terraforming, colonization and civilization-development project has been under way for millennia.
 Formerly an uninhabited Vilani reserve world with a thick, high-